Meet the Sisterhood

 Stephany joined the sisterhood without knowing any of the other young women in Nueva Esperanza, since she is from a neighboring community without a history of youth organizing.
 She has integrated quickly into this new group of sisters, and stated:

 "I feel good in the sisterhood because we've created strong ties with one another and we're able to offer one another support and encouragement."

 Stephany leads the community youth group and has been among the most active community healers in prioritizing her own journey of trauma healing and personal transformation.
 She admits that she is an entirely different person than she was when she joined the program, and her flourishing is a source of inspiration to others in the youth group.
-She is in her second year of her journalism degree.
+She is in her third year of her journalism degree.

 Lissette has been active as a community leader for a number of years.
 She is particularly gifted at inspiring young women by sharing the story of her life and the challenges she has overcome and those she is in the midst of overcoming.